 There is no footpath linking St. Senan's Boys School with the Upper Village, which is vitally important to ensure the safe movement of school children between the two.
-A new footpath is required to run along the same side of the road as the school and into the village, in order to prevent pupils crossing the road outside the school.
+A new footpath is required to run along the same side of the road as the school and into the village.